 schedule a Court of Honor to present the award to the Scout.

 Don't forget to invite anyone who had any part in the

 Scout's progress to Eagle!

 How to become a merit badge counselor:

-Check the Merit Badge Counselor List
+Check the Merit Badge Counselor List - you'll

 already a Counselor in your town who is listed for one of